David Kilcullen: Conflict ethnography

 Kilcullen has argued in most of his works for a deeper cultural understanding of the conflict environment, an approach he has called conflict ethnography: "a deep, situation-specific understanding of the human, social and cultural dimensions of a conflict, understood not by analogy with some other conflict, but in its own terms."
 In the same essay, "Religion and Insurgency," published in May 2007 on the Small Wars Journal, he expanded this view:

 Counterinsurgency

-In 2010, Kilcullen brought together his writings in his book Counterinsurgency and developed his understanding of counterinsurgency to address radical Islam's globalized threat.
+In 2010, Kilcullen brought together his writings in his book Counterinsurgency and developed his understanding of counterinsurgency to address radical Islam's globalised threat.
 He argues that successful counterinsurgency is about out-governing the enemy and winning the adaptation battle to provide integrated measures to defeat insurgent tactics through political, administrative, military, economic, psychological, and informational means.

 Positions on American policy

 Iraq War

 In an interview with Spencer Ackerman of the Washington Independent in 2008, Kilcullen called the decision to invade Iraq "fucking stupid" and suggested that if policy-makers apply his manual's lessons, similar wars can be avoided in the future.
 "The biggest stupid idea," Kilcullen said, "was to invade Iraq in the first place."
 Kilcullen didn't deny saying it, but rather that "I can categorically state that the word 'fucking' was said off the record".
 Kilcullen explained his comment the next day: